 You or your partner can choose to give away any amount of money, assets or income at any time.
 But before you do, make sure you know what effect it may have on your financial security.

-We assess your gifts to see:
+How we assess your gifts includes:

 - how they reduce your assets

-- if they go over the allowable amounts for gifting
+- if they go over the allowable amounts for gifting.

 Any gifts you made in the past 5 years may count in your assets and income tests.